The Left Berlin News & Comment

 The Left Berlin Editorial Board

-There is much more going on in Berlin.
+There is much more going on in Berlin this week.
 To find out what’s happening, go to our Events page.
-You can also see a shorter, but more detailed list of events in which we are directly involved in here.
+You can also see a shorter, but more detailed list of events in which we are directly involved here.

 Read all about it in this week’s News from Berlin and Germany.